 Gay Things To Do in Vancouver

-Top Drawers -- A gay menswear store located in downtown Vancouver since 1992.
-They pride ourselves on being one of the first men’s “underwear stores”, both in bricks and mortar setting as well as online.
-Stop by to admire their Men’s Underwear, Swimwear & Activewear apparel including a wide selection of good underwear brands for men by Andrew Christian, and AussieBum amongst others.
+- Top Drawers – A gay menswear store located in downtown Vancouver since 1992.
+They pride ourselves on being one of the first men’s “underwear stores”, both in a brick and mortar setting as well as online.
+Stop by to admire their sexy gay male underwear, swimwear, and activewear apparel including a wide selection of good underwear brands for men by Andrew Christian, and AussieBum amongst others.
 They also offer men’s swimwear, casual clothing, workout wear, fetish wear, and accessories.

 Gay Annual Events in Vancouver